varung/ubuntu-debmirror/README.md

     docker-compose up mirror
     ```

-    > This repository is shipped with the Ubuntu 18.04 default configuration (expect ~137G to be downloaded)
+    > This repository is shipped with the Ubuntu 22.04 default configuration

 3. (optional) Add a CRON job to keep your mirror up to date :